Bordered Floer homology and contact structures

 \begin{proof}[Proof of Theorem \ref{thm:ca-cd}] Proposition \ref{prop:homot} shows that isotopy of the monodromy $h$ induces maps of bordered sutured Floer modules carrying the distinguished generator to the distinguished generator, and therefore that isotopy of the monodromy preserves the homotopy equivalence class of $\xxx_D$ in $\bsdhat(-M,\Gamma,\overline{\zz})$.
-Similarly, the discussion at the start of this section shows that changing the choice of almost complex structure induces maps of bordered sutured Floer modules which are identity on the generators, hence preserve the distinguished generator $\xx_D$.
-Proposition \ref{prop:stab-invariance} shows that stabilization on the first page of the open book $(\{S_i\}, h, \{\gamma_i\})$ induces maps of bordered sutured Floer modules carrying the distinguished generator to the distinguished generator, and Proposition \ref{prop:cutting} shows that for a sufficiently-stabilized open book, varying the choice of cutting arcs also induces maps of bordered sutured Floer modules carrying the distinguished generator to the distinguished generator.
-Thus the homotopy equivalence class of $\xxx_D$ in $\bsdhat(-M,\Gamma,\overline{\zz})$ is an invariant of $(M, \xi, \fol)$, and likewise for the homotopy equivalence class of $\xxx_A$ in $\bsahat(-M,\Gamma,\overline{\zz})$.\end{proof}
+Similarly, the discussion at the start of this section shows that changing the choice of almost complex structure induces maps of bordered sutured Floer modules which are identity on the special generators, hence preserve the distinguished generator $\xx_D$.
+Proposition \ref{prop:stab-invariance} shows that stabilization on the $S_0$ page of the open book $(\{S_i\}, h, \{\gamma_i\})$ induces maps of bordered sutured Floer modules carrying the distinguished generator to the distinguished generator.
+By Theorem~\ref{thm:revsortedsupport}, these stabilizations suffice.
+Proposition \ref{prop:cutting} shows that for a sufficiently-stabilized open book, varying the choice of cutting arcs also induces maps of bordered sutured Floer modules carrying the distinguished generator to the distinguished generator.